openhaddock/openhaddock.github.io/readme.md

 + No bullshit
 + No spillchick... haha (ironic)
 + My real thoughts.

 Warning
 =======

 + When I say "all" or "everytime" I mean 98%.
 I understand theres always an exclusion, therefore when I literally mean 100% I'll say "everytime, 100%"
 + Emojicons are there fore a reason.
 I use :) to reassure you of my best intentions.
 Don't get pissed.  :)
-And ;) exist to point to some sutle (or unsutle) humour. ;)
+And ;) exist to point to some subtle (or unsubtle) humour. ;)
-+ I use alot of astricks to indicate footnotes... when reading please read the F'ing footnotes! :)
++ I use alot of asterisks to indicate footnotes... when reading please read the F'ing footnotes! :)
-+ I may use explicit language to enhance my sentences, or more acuratly express my emotions. :)
++ I may use explicit language to enhance my sentences, or more accurately express my emotions. :)
 + I NEVER misspell anything!
 I'm simply correcting this screwed up language ;)
 ==================================